indygreg/PyOxidizer/pyembed/docs/oxidized_importer_behavior_and_compliance.rst

 on modules imported from memory someday, we do not yet support this.

 ``OxidizedFinder`` does, however, set ``__file__`` and ``__cached__`` on modules imported from the filesystem.
-See :ref:`packaging_resource_locations` for more on registering files for filesystem loading.
 So, a workaround to restore these missing attributes is to avoid in-memory loading.

 .. note::